 Frimley Health NHS Foundation Trust (FHFT) saw hosting industry placements as an opportunity to support the development of its future workforce.
-The trust worked with Bracknell and Wokingham College to pilot a range of health T Level industry placements in clinical settings and is looking to expand into science in the future.
+The trust worked with Bracknell and Wokingham College to pilot a range of health T Level industry placements in clinical settings and is looking to expand into science and non-clinical areas in the future.

 T-Levels and the NHS from NHS Employers.

 While attending an Education and Skills Funding Agency (ESFA) employer roadshow in 2017, FHFT volunteered to pilot T Level industry placements in its local area.
 The trust had already been working closer with its local colleges and community to increase the variety of work experience options available and saw this as another opportunity to engage with the local community.

 The trust approached three local colleges and held meetings with each to determine whether they were ready to start delivering T Levels and industry placements.
 Some colleges wanted to trial a work experience model which is not suitable for T Levels, so the trust opted to work with the college that wanted to pilot a full industry placement for the health T Level.

 To recruit students for the pilot, FHFT’s learning and development manager was invited by the college to talk through the application process and expectations with potential students.
 This gave the trust a better understanding of the students’ goals and whether they aligned to the trust’s values, so they could match the students to the most relevant department.
 FHFT requested students complete their industry placement in the second year of their T Level as they would have an increased industry knowledge and were more prepared to be in a working environment.